Power cuts due to severe weather

 - You must make a claim within three months of your electricity supply being fixed.

-Compensation for multiple interruptions is more complex and depends on issues like failing supply due to problems with the distributor's fuse and supply shortages.
+Compensation for multiple interruptions is more complex and depends on issues such as failing supply due to problems with the distributor's fuse and supply shortages.

 It can also depend on the frequency in which you experience power cuts.

-Compensation levels range from £30 to £75 for household customers depending on the casue.
+Compensation levels range from £30 to £75 for household customers, depending on the cause.
 For business customers this range increases to £150.